michalporeba/dbablog/_posts/2018-04-09-automated-environmental-checks.md

 It's all ~~very~~ easy when you work with 'cloud' virtual environments that wait to ingest next config file and reconfigure themselves automatically.
 But what if you look after a more traditional setup?
 Exchange, Share Point, SQL Server clusters hosted on premises on Windows Servers, rather than Docker pods?
 What if you are not the only admin and people do go in there and make changes to live systems' configuration, perhaps even for good reasons?

-I'd say you do the same as any decent software developer would do when asked to take care of on old, perhaps unfashionable, non-microservice code base: When asked to change anything, start with writing unit tests so you know at the very least you will not make it any worse.
+I'd say you do the same as any decent software developer would do when asked to take care of an old, perhaps unfashionable, non-microservice code base: When asked to change anything, start with writing unit tests so you know at the very least you will not make it any worse.
 That's right, even if you cannot define your configuration with code, you can test it with it.
 PowerShell and [Pester](https://github.com/pester/Pester) are great tools to do so.
 And if you happen to be responsible for SQL Servers, then there are unit tests already written for you, available as the [dbachecks](https://dbachecks.io) module.
 It's MIT licensed.
 Go, install it and use it.

 ### PowerShell and Pester